-For subclinical mastitis (SCM), the UGCN definition (UGCN (Dutch Udder Health Centre) project "Beest 5": Verbeteren van weerstand tegen mastitis via fokkerij, 2007) of low-low-high ('- - +') for the somatic cell count on three consecutive lactation test days is followed.
+For subclinical mastitis (SCM), the UGCN definition (UGCN (Dutch Udder Health Centre) project "Beest 5": Verbeteren van weerstand tegen mastitis via fokkerij, 2007) of low-low-high ('- - +') for the somatic cell count on three consecutive lactation test days is used.
 For heifers the limit value is 150,000 cells/ml, for cows the limit is a somatic cell count of 250,000 cells/ml.
-Subclinical mastitis is analysed as a 0/1 trait: If a cow or heifer shows the '- - +' pattern on three consecutive somatic cell count measurements during the lactation, the observation SCM = 1, in all other cases SCM = 0.
+Subclinical mastitis is analysed as a 0/1 trait.
+If a cow or heifer shows the '- - +' pattern on three consecutive somatic cell count measurements during the lactation, the observation SCM becomes 1, in all other cases SCM is 0.
 No distinction is made between cows with only one infection and cows with several infections during the lactation.
-This is because we want to select against the presence of subclinical mastitis and not so much for cows with less cases of subclinical mastitis.
+This is because we want to select against the presence of subclinical mastitis.

-Basically, SCM is calculated over the same period as the indicator traits above: day 5 up to day 400 of the lactation.
-In the beginning of the lactation, the pattern covers more then one lactation: If a cow shows a somatic cell count above the limit value on its first lactation test day, the last two test days of the previous lactation are used to determine whether the somatic cell count pattern for subclinical mastitis '- - +' occurs.
+Basically, SCM is calculated over the same period as the indicator traits above, from day 5 up to day 400 of the lactation.
+In the beginning of the lactation, the pattern covers more then one lactation: if a cow shows a somatic cell count above the limit value on its first lactation test day, the last two test days of the previous lactation are used to determine whether the somatic cell count pattern for subclinical mastitis '- +' occurs.
 On the second test day of the lactation, the final test day of the previous lactation is included.
-Therefore, the patterns '- - dry +' and '- dry - +' are equivalent to '- -+'.
-This is also the case if the final test days of the previous lactation are later than day 400 of the previous lactation.
+Therefore, the patterns '- - dry +' and '- dry - +' are equivalent to '- +'.
+This is also the case if the final test days of the previous lactation.

-Obviously, on the first and second lactation test day of heifers the previous days are set to unknown ('0').
-However, on the first and second lactation test day of heifers it is assumed, for pattern identification, that '0' is the same as '-', so the patterns '0 0 +' (on the first test day) and '0 -+' (on the second test day) are seen as a subclinical infection.
+On the first and second lactation test day of heifers, the previous days are set to unknown ('0').
+However, on the first and second lactation test day of heifers it is assumed, for pattern identification, that '0' is the same as '-', so the patterns '0 0 +' (on the first test day) and '0 - +' (on the second test day) are seen as a subclinical infection.

-Clinical mastitis.
+Clinical mastitis

-Starting April 2-16, clinical mastitis registrations by dairy farmers have been added to the breeding value estimation.
+Starting April 2016, clinical mastitis registrations by dairy farmers have been added to the breeding value estimation.
 Besides that, research for the UGCN project 'Beest 5' has indicated that the genetic value for resistance against clinical mastitis infections can be predicted reliably from the indicator traits and the potential for resistance against subclinical mastitis (see Table 8 for the genetic correlation between the traits).